Open prison theory

 As a social species, there is a way to put our limited senses and small brains together to get closer to reality ever so slightly.

-That endeavor is hundreds of times more valuable than any title, prestige, pay, or individual.
+That endeavor is more valuable than any title, prestige, or pay.
 It’s our only way out of this prison and we’re probably not going to make it.
 Our ancestors may.
+Can’t blame prisoners from trying to get out.

-The prison itself is pretty open.
+The prison itself is open, more like an open zoo.
 We’re confined by the laws of physics and our own biology and lifetime.
 Let’s be kind to the other inmates.

 If you don’t want to lend a hand, at least be humble.
 We’re too small, too short lived, and too basic to walk the earth with pride and look down at each other.